tom-stoev/cursed/README.md

 3. Ending the game with more HP gives you a nice score boost
    - try to collect extra health potions!
 ```
+### Support/ Contact Info
+curs3dSupp0rt@gmail.com

+### Privacy Policy
+I do not collect or use any personal information.